Layla

 Hydrotherapy

-Next step, as soon as it’s summer, we will be taking her for daily swims in the pool to build up her strength slowly and gently in order to get her back to full health.
+Next step, in the warmer days, we will be taking her for daily swims in the pool to build up her strength slowly and gently in order to get her back to full health.

 Layla is a very lucky and blessed girl as not many people would go to the lengths and expense as we did for her, but all our animals deserve and get the best and that’s just how it has to be.